-The LIBERTY® Endovascular Robotic Surgical System and our other product candidates rely on new technologies, and Microbot's success will depend on acceptance of these technologies by the medical community as safe, clinically effective, cost effective and a preferred device as compared to products of its competitors.
-Microbot does not have long-term data regarding efficacy, safety and clinical outcomes associated with the use of the LIBERTY® Endovascular Robotic Surgical System or our other product candidates.
+The LIBERTY and our other product candidates rely on new technologies, and Microbot's success will depend on acceptance of these technologies by the medical community as safe, clinically effective, cost effective and a preferred device as compared to products of its competitors.
+Microbot does not have long-term data regarding efficacy, safety and clinical outcomes associated with the use of LIBERTY or our other product candidates.
 Any data that is generated in the future may not be positive or may not support the product candidates' regulatory dossiers, which would negatively affect market acceptance and the rate at which its product candidates are adopted.
 Equally important will be physicians' perceptions of the safety of Microbot's product candidates because Microbot's technologies are relatively new.
 If, over the long term, Microbot's product candidates do not meet surgeons' expectations as to safety, efficacy and ease of use, they may not become widely adopted.